 Setting Consulting Fees Based on Performance

 Many clients are going to offer consultants a share of their revenue or profits, which means we get close to a performance model system.
-Other ones may offer the client a commission and many pays based on the results that they start to see in their company.
+Other ones may offer the client a commission and many pay based on the results that they start to see in their company.

 So, deciding how much to charge for consulting also has to do with the payment system you are going to use.
 A good foundation is to think about the value of your expertise and network, ask yourself how are these components helping me and the services that I provide, how can I better help my clients?